wwcodemanila/WWCodeManila-PHP/docs/contents/audit.md

 Let’s try to do the “soft delete” approach.

-1) Let’s add the following fields to **tblitem** to capture if the record is deleted/inactive/archived,  who deleted the record and when was the record deleted.
+1) Add the following fields to **tblitem** to capture if the record is deleted/inactive/archived,  who deleted the record and when was the record deleted.
 ```
-archived: int (11), allow NULL, default: NULL
+archived: tinyint (1), allow NULL, default: 0
 archived_by: int (11), allow NULL, default: NULL
 date_archived: timestamp, allow NULL, default: NULL
 ```
 2) Add a trigger to capture the current date & time and update the **date_archived** field with the current timestamp.
-Let's name the trigger **trigger_on_update**
+Name the trigger **trigger_on_update**
 ```
 BEGIN